The biggest resume mistake:

 - Using specific keywords used by the prospective employer.

 - Know the keywords from the job description in the ad.

 Review your resume.

-- Underline the job summary and job duties.
+- Underline the job summary, requirements, and duties.

-- List down the job title, industry buzzwords (jargon), and verbs.
+- List down the job title, and verbs.

 Limit relevant job experience to the most recent (last 10 years).